michalkonecny/caern-cca2021-slides/docs/cca-slides.md

 * `$\scriptsize\forall x y : \RR, \{x > y\} + \{x = y\} + \{x < y\}$` KO

+Notes:

+Proofs as programs works well for constructive proofs.
+Proofs of specification can also use constructive reasoning but does not have to.
+Many developers find it easier to use classical reasoning when verifying real number properties and it would be convenient if we could use the existing libraries of classically proved theorems.
+Thus we want both: purely constructive reasoning about how result values depend on input values + more flexible reasoning about the (dependent) type of result values.

+We will use the Coq conventions to differentiate between constructive and classical constructions.
+The type Set is normally reserved for types of constructive values while Prop is a type of statements for which we do not assume any constructive content.
+For example, a **constructive or**, applied to constructive sets gives a constructive disjoint union of these sets, and uses a notation that reminds us of this fact, unlike the usual notation for logical or.
+For example, real order trichotomy holds classically but not constructively since real order is only semi-decidable.

+Similarly, the constructive existential quantifier gives a construction (rather than just an assumption of existence) of the witness with the proof that it is a witness.

 ----
 ### Logic (2/2)
 <!-- .slide: data-auto-animate -->